Holographic dark energy in Rastall theory: Abstract

 \section{Abstract}

 Bearing holographic dark energy hypothesis in mind, the ability of vacuum energy in describing the current accelerated universe is studied in the framework of Rastall theory.
 Here, in addition to the ordinary approach in which it is expected that this energy plays the role of dark energy, we also address a new approach where the sum of this energy and Rastall term is responsible for the current accelerated universe.
 We also investigate the cosmological outcomes of using Tsallis entropy in quantifying the energy of fields in vacuum for both mentioned approaches.
 The implications of considering an interaction between the various segments of cosmic fluid have been addressed in each studied cases.
+The normalized Hubble parameter for the models have also been plotted and compared that with the $H(z)$ data consisting of 41 data points in the redshift range of $0.07 \leq z \leq 2.36$.